 If there's a change in your circumstances, you must tell the Housing Executive, for example:

 - you move house

-Your Welfare Supplementary Payment will increase or decrease as your circumstances change.
-For example, if you and your child live in a 3 bedroom property your Housing Benefit will be reduced for one extra bedroom and you will get a Welfare Supplementary Payment to make up for the reduction.
-If your child moves out, you will now have two extra bedrooms so your Housing Benefit will go down but your Welfare Supplementary Payment will go up.
+Your WSP will increase or decrease as your circumstances change.
+For example, if you and your child live in a 3 bedroom property your Housing Benefit will be reduced for one extra bedroom and you will get a WSP to make up for the reduction.
+If your child moves out, you will now have two extra bedrooms so your Housing Benefit will go down and your WSP will go up.

 You should also tell them if you have any special circumstances as you might be allowed an extra bedroom.

-If you transfer your tenancy or swap your house with another Housing Executive or housing association tenant, you will lose your Welfare Supplementary Payment unless:
+If you transfer your tenancy or swap your house with another Housing Executive or housing association tenant, you will lose your WSP unless: